olin-feist/Weighted-Means/README.txt

 Olin Feist

-C++ script to read CSV file and find weighted means CSV files must be formated with the following columns Value | Count | Grid_Id | Depth
+C++ script to read CSV file and find weighted means CSV files must be formated with the following columns(Names dont matter but data must be in that order) Value | Count | Grid_Id | Depth

 To Run script simple: